Chiliano/Chiliano/README.md

-# 💻 Chiliano Arcarese
+# 📚 Chiliano Arcarese

-Hello there, I curretly study at
+I'm still a student curretly study at ITIS Guglielmo Marconi in Verona.
+Here I commit my school projects in order to became the best develeper that i can be.

 ---